ahmadjamalkta/inet-showcases/routing/manet/doc/index.rst

 Most routing protocols for mobile ad hoc networks (MANETs) can be categorized as being either reactive or proactive.
-INET contains various routing protocols for MANETs from both categories, and from other categories as well.
+INET contains various routing protocols for MANETs from both categories, and other categories as well.

 This showcase demonstrates the configuration and operation of three